stelzo/ratslang/README.md

 * **Expanded Units and Scales**: Integrate more diverse units and scales with centralized conversion, ranging from astronomy to quantum physics, powered by the `uom` crate.
 * **Opt-in Language Versioning**: Implement an opt-in versioning system for `.rl` files.
-* **Stable AST Type Names**: Stable types for the AST and for the compiler.
-* **crates.io Release**: A `crates.io` release will follow once all the above points are completed and the design has been proven itself in my own projects.

 ---